Zoom Cat Lawyer

 Zoom Cat Lawyer, also known as I'm Not a Cat, is an Internet meme that refers to a viral video taken from a live stream of a civil forfeiture hearing, and being held on the video conferencing application Zoom in Texas' 394th Judicial District Court.
-The video features an attorney named Rod Ponton, who is struggling to disable a cat filter that shows a white kitten mask over his face, making it appear as though a cat is speaking.
+The video features an attorney named Rod Ponton, who is struggling to disable a cat filter that shows a gray tabby kitten instead of his face, making it appear as though a cat is participating in the judicial hearing.